EyeLoveKnots

 In Yellow, chain 5.
 Slip stitch to the first chain to form a ring.
 Chain 1.
 Work 12 DC into the ring.
 Join.
 (12 DC)

 R2: Chain 2.
 DC into the 1st DC, 2 DC into each of the next 11 DC, DC into the same DC as the 1st.
-Join with CB, and fasten off Yellow.
+Join with Pink, and fasten off Yellow.
 (24 DC)

-R3: In CB, chain 1.
+R3: In Pink, chain 1.
 SC into the 1st stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch, [SC into the next stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch] 5x.
 Join.
 (6 Petals, 6 SC)

 Fasten off, and weave in ends.